oortcloud/meteorite/README.md

 # Meteorite

 Meteorite is a Meteor version manager and package manager.
 It provides an easy way to run different versions of meteor, use non-core packages, and to install packages from the [Atmosphere package repository](https://atmosphere.meteor.com/).

-Meteorite provides the `mrt` command that wraps the `meteor` command, and should be used in its place.
+Meteorite provides the `mrt` that can be used to add and install smart packages from atmosphere.

 ``` sh
 # Create an app based on Meteor's devel branch.